snorkel-team/snorkel/tutorials/advanced/README.md

 # Advanced Snorkel Techniques

-In this notebook, we collect a few snippets that demonstrate more advanced techniques and options for Snorkel.
+In these notebooks, we collect a few examples that demonstrate more advanced techniques and options for Snorkel.